Denver Metro Orthopedics, P.C.

 Orthopedic Surgery & Sports Medicine located in Englewood, CO & Aurora, CO

 Every year, more than 1 million Americans visit the emergency room due to ankle injuries.
-At Denver Metro Orthopedics, P.C., Stephen Thon, MD, and John Schwappach, MD, work with adults and teens to diagnose and treat ankle injuries using safe, effective means.
-To make an appointment at the office in Englewood, Centennial, Lone Tree, or Aurora, Colorado, call the nearest location to speak with a team member or book online today.
+At Denver Metro Orthopedics, P.C., John Schwappach, MD, works with adults and teens to diagnose and treat ankle injuries using safe, effective means.
+To make an appointment at the office in Englewood or Aurora, Colorado, call the nearest location to speak with a team member or book online today.

 Ankle injuries occur when your ankle joint is twisted, fractured, or stretched beyond its normal range of motion.
 Though they’re often associated with athletes and active people, ankle injuries can affect anyone of any age.